 - B1.
-You must have sufficient and appropriate knowledge and skills to support your work as an osteopath - B2.
+You must have and be able to apply sufficient and appropriate knowledge and skills to support your work as an osteopath - B2.
 You must recognise and work within the limits of your training and competence. - B3.
 You must keep your professional knowledge and skills up to date. - B4.
 You must be able to analyse and reflect upon information related to your practice in order to enhance patient care.

 B1.
-You must have sufficient and appropriate knowledge and skills to support your work as an osteopath
+You must have and be able to apply sufficient and appropriate knowledge and skills to support your work as an osteopath

-- 1. These should include: - 1.1 A knowledge of human structure and function sufficient to inform appropriate care. - 1.2 An understanding of osteopathic philosophy, principles and concepts of health, illness and disease, and the ability to apply this knowledge critically, in the care of patients. - 1.3 A knowledge of pathophysiological processes sufficient to inform clinical judgement and to identify where patients may require additional or alternative investigation or treatment from another healthcare professional. - 1.4 An understanding of the psychological and social influences on health, sufficient to inform clinical decision-making and patient care. - 1.5 An awareness of the principles and applications of scientific enquiry and the ability to critically evaluate data to inform osteopathic care. - 1.6 An understanding of the principles of biomechanics sufficient to apply osteopathic treatment safely and effectively. - 1.7 Well-developed palpatory skills. - 1.8 An understanding of the characteristics of the normal and abnormal functioning of different body tissues and systems to inform the interpretation of clinical findings. - 1.9 The ability to determine clinical changes by the appropriate use of observation, palpation and motion evaluation. - 1.10 Problem-solving and thinking skills in order to inform and guide the interpretation of clinical and other data, and to justify clinical reasoning and decision-making. - 1.11 The ability to protect yourself physically and psychologically during interactions with patients to maintain your own health. - 1.12 The ability to critically appraise your own osteopathic practice.
-For example, this could be achieved through: - 1.12.1 Self-reflection. - 1.12.2 Feedback from patients. - 1.12.3 Feedback from colleagues. - 1.12.4 Case analysis or clinical audit.
+- 1. These should include: - 1.1 an understanding of osteopathic philosophy, principles and concepts of health, illness and disease, and the ability to apply this knowledge critically, in the care of patients - 1.2 a knowledge of human structure and function sufficient to inform appropriate care - 1.3 a knowledge of pathophysiological processes sufficient to inform clinical judgement and to identify where patients may require additional or alternative investigation or treatment from another healthcare professional - 1.4 an understanding of the psychological and social influences on health, sufficient to inform clinical decision-making and patient care - 1.5 an awareness of the principles and applications of scientific enquiry and the ability to critically evaluate scientific information and data to inform osteopathic care - 1.6 an understanding of the principles of biomechanics sufficient to apply osteopathic treatment safely and effectively - 1.7 well-developed palpatory skills - 1.8 an understanding of the characteristics of the normal and abnormal functioning of different body tissues and systems to inform the interpretation of clinical findings - 1.9 the ability to determine changes in health and function by the appropriate use of observation, palpation, motion and clinical evaluation - 1.10 problem-solving and thinking skills in order to inform and guide the interpretation of clinical and other data, and to justify clinical reasoning and decision-making - 1.11 the ability to protect yourself physically and psychologically during interactions with patients to maintain your own health - 1.12 the ability to critically appraise your own osteopathic practice.
+For example, this could be achieved through: - 1.12.1 self-reflection - 1.12.2 feedback from patients - 1.12.3 feedback from colleagues - 1.12.4 case analysis or clinical audit.